sjuntilla/consume-more-stuff/README.md

 The application will allow unauthorized users to browse the listed products.
 To post an Item for sale, a User account will be required.
 The backend should provide RESTful api endpoints.
 The frontend should be a SPA (Single Page App) that provides a smooth user experience.

 You will need to work as a team to complete this project.
 To facilitate team communication you will be using [Trello](https://trello.com/) to track tasks and stay on track.

+The instructors will provide a tech lead role, and will need to approve design and implementation decisions.
+Data modeling will need to be done by the team, but approved by the tech leads.

 ## Business Requirements